19hours/sg-statutes/Acts/Electricity Act.md

 [18/2006 wef 01/05/2006]

+[Act 42 of 2018 wef 03/05/2019]

 (2) No person other than a licensed cable detection worker shall commence or carry out any cable detection work within the vicinity of any high voltage electricity cable which belongs to or which is under the management or control of an electricity licensee.

 (3) The Authority may, if it thinks fit, modify the period for which a notice under subsection (1)(a) is to be given to an electricity licensee.

-(4) It shall be the duty of the person who carries out any earthworks referred to in subsection (1) —
+(4) It shall be the duty of the person who commences or carries out, or causes or permits the commencement or carrying out of, any earthworks referred to in subsection (1) —

 (a) to comply with all reasonable requirements of the electricity licensee for the prevention of damage to the high voltage electricity cable;

 (b) to ensure that reasonable precautions are taken when carrying out such earthworks to prevent any damage to the high voltage electricity cable; and

 (c) to allow the electricity licensee reasonable access to the work site for the purpose of inspecting or taking any necessary measures to protect the high voltage electricity cable.

+[Act 42 of 2018 wef 03/05/2019]

 (5) It shall be the duty of the electricity licensee to whom a notice under subsection (1)(a) has been given —